telerik/maui-docs/controls/maskedentry/mask.md

 ---
-title: User Input Restrictions
+title: Setting the Mask
-page_title: .NET MAUI MaskedEntry Documentation | User Input Restrictions
+page_title: .NET MAUI MaskedEntry Documentation | Setting the Mask
 description: "Learn how to restrict user input by using the Mask property of the Telerik UI for .NET MAUI MaskedEntry."
 position: 3
 slug: maskedentry-mask
 ---

-# User Input Restrictions
+# Setting the Mask

 The Telerik MaskedEntry for .NET MAUI exposes a `Mask`(`string`) property, which represents a string of characters restricting user input.
-The `Mask` property may contain literals and special mask characters depending on the used mask type (numeric, text, or regex).
+The `Mask` property can contain literals and special mask characters depending on the used mask type (numeric, text, or regex).

 ## Mask for the NumericMaskedEntry